-In February 2006, Gunners used the M-777 light 155mm howitzer.
-Canadians were the first to use the M777 in combat.
-The Canadian combat role in Afghanistan ended in 2011, and most Canadian troops exited Afghanistan.
+In February 2006, Canadian operations moved south to Kandahar.
+Canadian Gunners were the first to use the M777 155mm light howitzer in combat.
+The Canadian combat role in Afghanistan ended in 2011, and the majority of troops returned home.
 The remaining soldiers focused on retraining the Afghan Army and police force.

-More than forty thousand CF members served from 2001 to 2014.
+More than forty thousand CAF members served from 2001 to 2014.
 In total, 158 Canadian soldiers died, including nine Gunners.

 The Royal Regiment – Present Day

-Today, the Royal Regiment has Regular Force and Reserve Force units.
-The Canadian Army calls the Regular Force units the Royal Canadian Horse Artillery, RCHA, and the Reserve Force units the Field Artillery Regiments, RCA.
+Today, The Royal Regiment has Regular Force and Reserve Force units.
+Most Regular Force units belong to the Royal Canadian Horse Artillery (RCHA).
+Reserve Force units are Field Artillery Regiments, RCA.

 The Regular Force has five units, including four operational regiments and one artillery school.
-The four front line regiments include 1 RCHA in Shilo, 2 RCHA in Petawawa, 4 RCA (General Support) in Gagetown, and 5 RALC in Valcartier.
+The four front-line regiments include 1 RCHA in Shilo, 2 RCHA in Petawawa, 4 Regt (GS), RCA, in Gagetown, and 5 RALC in Valcartier.

-The Royal Artillery has Reserve Force units across Canada.
-The Captain General of the Royal Regiment is the reigning Sovereign.
-The Colonel Commandant is the honourary head of the Royal Regiment.
+The RCA has Reserve Force units across Canada.
+The Captain General of The Royal Regiment is the reigning Sovereign.
+The Colonel Commandant is the honourary head of The Royal Regiment.

 The Senior Serving Gunner is the highest-ranking Artillery General Officer.
-The Regimental Colonel provides leadership for lines of operation.
-The Commander Home Station (Base Commander) helps to maintain the traditions and history of the Regiment.
+The Regimental Colonel fosters the Regimental family, community and heritage.
+The Commander Home Station at CFB Shilo helps to maintain the traditions and history of The Regiment.